 \subsection{Baseline Models}

-In recent tracking benchmarks and challenges\cite{vot2016,vot2017,datasetvotlongterm2018}, the state-of-the-art performance is mainly prevailed by either deep learning or correlation filters based methods.
-Therefore, we consider typical trackers of these two categories in our benchmark.
-We also evaluate some traditional pioneer works of generic object tracking for comparison.
-The baseline trackers evaluated in our benchmark are briefly described in the following.
+We consider recent deep learning and correlation filters based trackers in this work, since they prevail in recent tracking benchmarks and challenges~\cite{otb2015,vot2017,vot2018,datasetvotlongterm2018}.
+We also evaluate some traditional pioneer works for completeness.
+The baseline trackers assessed in our benchmark are briefly described in the following.

-\textbf{Deep learning based trackers.} A number of deep learning based tracking algorithms have been developed in recent years.
-In this work, we consider the convolutional neural networks based trackers MDNet\cite{mdnet2016}, GOTURN\cite{goturn2016} and CF2\cite{cf22015} as well as siamese trackers SiamFC\cite{siamesefc2016} and CFNet\cite{cfnet2017}.
-We also evaluate some of their variants, including SiamFCv2\cite{cfnet2017}, which is the baseline method of CFNet and it wins the realtime challenge of VOT2017\cite{vot2017}; and CFNetc1 and CFNetc2, the variants of CFNet that use only the first one and two convolutional layers of CFNet respectively but exhibit comparable or even better performance\cite{cfnet2017}.
-To be fair, for all these trackers, we retrain them on GOT-10k's training subset with their default parameter settings.
+\textbf{Deep learning based trackers.} Deep learning has boosted the tracking performance largely in recent years~\cite{policy2011,siamesefc2016,mdnet2016,siamrpn2018}.
+In this work, we consider siamese tracker SiamFC~\cite{siamesefc2016} and its variants CFNet~\cite{cfnet2017}, DCFNet~\cite{dcfnet2017}, DSiam~\cite{dsiam2017}, SASiam~\cite{sasiam2018}, and SiamDW~\cite{siamdw2019}; recurrent tracker MemTracker~\cite{memtracker2018}; meta-learning based tracker MetaTracker~\cite{metatracker2018}; attentive tracker DAT~\cite{dat2018}; and other convolutional neural networks based approaches MDNet~\cite{mdnet2016}, GOTURN~\cite{goturn2016}, CF2~\cite{cf22015}, and RT-MDNet~\cite{rtmdnet2018}.
+To ensure a fair and meaningful comparison, we retrain each of these algorithms on GOT-10k's training set with \textbf{no extra training data used}.
+Nevertheless, as widely practiced in many computer vision tasks~\cite{fasterrcnn2015}, we allow the methods to use ImageNet~\cite{imagenet2009} pretrained weights for model initialization before training on GOT-10k.
+We adopt default options of these deep trackers, where the backbones of DSiam, SASiam, SiamDW, MetaTracker, MDNet, GOTURN, CF2, and RT-MDNet are fully or partially initialized from ImageNet pretrained weights, while all other trackers are trained from scratch.